Majid Ayoubi

+Majid Ayoubi (مجید ایوبی; born 21 September 1980) is an Iranian football coach and a former defender.
+He is an assistant coach with Shahrdari Noshahr.

 Club career

 Early years

 Ayoubi started his career with Shamoushak from youth levels.
 He also spent few seasons with Nassaji.

 Saipa

 He joined Saipa in summer 2001 and since then he has been a regular player of the club.
 In June 2014 he extended for another two years with Saipa.